Creating Locations

 For more information, see Bin Management by Location.

 14. Check the Include in Supply Planning box to include this location in supply planning calculations.
-When the Plan Through Distribution Network preference is enabled, NetSuite completes supply planning calculations including only locations that have this setting enabled.
+When the Plan Through Distribution Network preference is set, NetSuite completes supply planning calculations including only locations that have this setting enabled.

 Note: